Brandtweary/autodebugger/README.md

 2. Use descriptive test names that reflect what is being tested
 3. Use `generate_test_dir()` to create uniquely named test directories
 4. Add proper type hints and docstrings
-5. Tests are run in parallel by default - ensure your tests are isolated and don't interfere with each other
+5. Tests are run in parallel by default - ensure your tests don't have external dependencies or side effects that could interfere with parallel execution

 ## License